tavaresrodrigo/TracingPython/README.md

 # TracingPython
-A sample Flask API that demonstrates distributed tracing with OpenTelemetry and Jaeger.
+A FastAPI api that demonstrates distributed tracing with OpenTelemetry and Jaeger.